Non-planar degenerations and related fundamental groups: The degenerations of and

-The two degenerations we consider in this paper are $T_{(4)}$ and $D(T_{(4)})$.
-Both degenerations are non-planar, and we get them by identifications of common edges.
-We pay attention that the lowest degree possible for non-planar degeneration $X_0$ of this kind is $4$, for which we have the tetrahedron $T_{(4)}$.
-This tetrahedron is a union of four planes, see Figure \ref{Tetrahedron}.
-Then $D(T_{(4)})$ is the second non-planar degeneration $X_0$, see Figure \ref{DoubleTetra}.
-This degeneration appears as two tetrahedrons without identified bases, each glued to the other along the edges of the missing bases.
-In Figures \ref{Tetrahedron-planarform} and \ref{twopieces}, we can see the simplicial complexes of $T_{(4)}$ and $D(T_{(4)})$ respectively.
+In this paper we consider the degenerations of the tetrahedron and the double tetrahedron.
 Before we define the class of degenerations to which those examples correspond, we recommend \cite{saidi} as a source for relevant information about some combinatorial degeneration data and related Galois covers.

-We recall the definition of a planar degeneration: \begin{Def} A degeneration of smooth toric surface $ X $ into a union of planes $ X_0 $ is said to have a planar representation if: \begin{enumerate} \item No three planes in $ X_0 $ intersect in a line.

-\item There exists a simplicial complex with connected interior embedded in $ \mathbb{R}^2 $, s.t. its 2-dimensional cells correspond bijectively to irreducible components of $ X_0 $; this bijection preserves an incidence relation. \end{enumerate} \end{Def} While both $ T_{(4)} $ and $ D(T_{(4)}) $ are not of this type, property (1) in Definition \ref{def_planar_representation} holds.
-We thus can define a more general set of examples: \begin{Def} Let $ \Omega $ be a connected topological manifold of dimension $ m $.
-A degeneration of smooth $m$-dimensional toric variety $ X $ into a union of projective spaces $ X_0 $ is said to be combinatorially homeomorphic to $ \Omega $ if: \begin{enumerate} \item No three irreducible components of $ X_0 $ intersect in a co-dimension 1 set.
+First we recall the definition of a planar degeneration, as shown in Definition \ref{def_planar_representation}: \begin{definition} A degeneration of smooth toric surface $ X $ into a union of planes $ X_0 $, is said to have a planar representation if: \begin{enumerate} \item No three planes in $ X_0 $ intersect in a line. \item There exists a simplicial complex with a connected interior embedded in $ \mathbb{R}^2 $, such that its triangles correspond bijectively to irreducible components of $ X_0 $, and the dimension of the intersection of any set of triangles is equal to the dimension (over $\mathbb{C}$) of the intersection of the corresponding components. \end{enumerate} \end{definition} While neither $ T_{(4)} $ nor $ D(T_{(4)}) $ are of this type, property (1) in Definition \ref{def_planar_representation} still holds for these degenerations.
+We thus can define a more general set of examples, as shown in Definition \ref{def_combinatorially_homeomorphic}: \begin{definition} Let $ \Omega $ be a connected topological manifold of dimension $ m $.
+A degeneration of a smooth $m$-dimensional toric variety $ X $ into a union of projective spaces $ X_0 $ is said to be combinatorially homeomorphic to $ \Omega $ if: \begin{enumerate} \item No three irreducible components of $ X_0 $ intersect in a co-dimension 1 set. \item There exists a simplicial complex of pure dimension $ m $ with a connected interior that is homeomorphic to $ \Omega $ such that its $m$-simplices correspond bijectively to irreducible components of $ X_0 $, and the dimension of the intersection of any set of triangles is equal to the dimension (over $\mathbb{C}$) of the intersection of the corresponding components. \end{enumerate} \end{definition} This definition generalizes Definition \ref{def_planar_representation} because planar degenerations are precisely those that are combinatorially homeomorphic to a disc.
+Now, the degeneration of the tetrahedron $T_{(4)}$ is shown in Fig. \ref{Tetrahedron}.